Merchants • 8 min read

 Express

-For existing Express applications, you can use the x402 middleware.
+For existing Express applications, use the @x402/express middleware.

 Installation